 If your employee benefits plan does not include short-term disability and relies on the EI sickness benefit, we encourage you to keep your long-term disability 17 week wait period as is.
 Getting your employee on long-term disability sooner is ultimately better for their recovery and your plan’s bottom line.
 Employees can get the care they need and get back to work as soon as possible.

 You should advise your employee to apply for long-term disability as soon as they are able to.
 Once approved, they should get off the EI plan.
 Keep in mind that it is illegal for someone to collect both EI and long-term disability benefits at the same time.
 Be sure to clearly communicate with any employee going through this process.
 Most carriers also have a procedure in place to avoid duplication.
-It is always helpful to connect and make sure the employee understands how the EI program and employee benefits work together.
+Employers should make sure that employees understand how the EI program and employee benefits work together.

 Are you wondering whether you need to revisit your short- or long-term disability product in your employee benefits plan because of the EI sickness benefit changes?
 We’re here to help.
 Reach out and let’s look at your options.